Get your instant quote for more than 250K ocean freight rates

-We cannot, however, ignore the importance of South America to the shipping industry.
+We cannot, however, ignore the importance of South America to the shipping industry, especially when looking for competitive container shipping rates.
 Routes going to and from South America represent 15% of the total number of trade services.
-Plus we mustn’t forget that it is, after all, home to the Panama Canal.
-A key conduit for international maritime trade, the canal recently underwent an expansion of its locks to receive the ever-increasing vessels and megaships.
+Plus, we mustn’t forget that it is, after all, home to the Panama Canal.
+A key conduit for international maritime trade, the canal’s locks underwent an expansion in 2016 to receive the ever-increasing vessels and megaships.

 In 2015, ports in South America recorded a 1.7% growth in containerized cargo movement.
 According to data released by the Economic Commission for Latin America and the Carribean (ECLAC), this represents a 0.8% growth from 2014.
 While figures are in the green, it’s still representative of the slowdown the industry is witnessing.
 Comparatively, in 2012, the region recorded a 5.9% growth.
 The slowdown was attributed to a fall in port activities in Brazil, Peru, Puerto Rico, Trinidad & Tobago and Venezuela.